 - Professional agents will diminish

 All of this trouble and for what?
-So the government can even more invade our lives and make sure everything we do is within their rules?
+So the government can, even more, invade our lives and make sure everything we do is within their rules?
 The DOL and their goal while on their surface seems clear, hidden behind the curtain is where the trouble evolves.
-They want to set up a standard that can be universal; a standard that can easily fight into the one size fits all agenda.
-The problem of course is the government regulators themselves, their determination of rules could and will be so far removed from reality that no one would ever take a chance of a lawsuit or in the worst case prosecution just to make a sale.
+They want to set up a standard that can be universal; a standard that can easily fit into the one size fits all agenda.
+The problem, of course, is the government regulators themselves, their determination of rules could and will be so far removed from reality that no one would ever take a chance of a lawsuit or in the worst case prosecution just to make a sale.

 The actual consequences are devastating not only for the financial professional but also for the consuming public.
-Think about the ruling in the simplest form, a consumer wants to buy an annuity for the benefits it provides, guarantees, earned interest and probate avoidance.
-If the agent offers the simple product without fully disclosing the myriad of rules about being a fiduciary, the consumer has no choice but to become confused.
-How can a simple sale such as buying an interest bearing annuity become the centerpiece of a litigation process.
+Think about the ruling in the purest form; a consumer wants to buy an annuity for the benefits it provides, guarantees earned interest and probate avoidance.
+If the agent offers a simple product without fully disclosing the myriad of rules about being a fiduciary, the consumer has no choice but to become confused.
+How can a simple sale such as buying an interest bearing annuity become the centerpiece of a litigation process?

-- They can request large increase in premiums starting in 2016, some as high as 50%.
+- They can request a significant increase in premiums starting in 2016, some as high as 50%.